 As I’ve stressed several times, the point of this article is not to bash the work that the Climate Council does.
 Climate change is real, and if we don’t immediately start building systems that mitigate against it and take drastic action to reduce the world economy’s staggering carbon footprint, we’ll be in a world of pain before this century is out.
 So I am glad that the Climate Council is continuing their mission — they will, no doubt, play an important part in any Australian response to the problem.

 What I am not so keen on is the way “crowdfund it!” seems to have become the default solution to the problems posed when a neoliberal government cuts a necessary service.
 After all, the logic can only be extended so far: we might be able to save the Climate Council, but will we be able to save the next government service that Abbott and Hockey place on the chopping block?
-Would you care to chip in to save the National Broadband Network, the Australian Broadcasting Corporation, the Australia Council for the Arts, the Australian Research Council, Medicare, or Centrelink?1 At what point will you stop opening your wallet for organisations that should have been funded through taxation revenues?
+Would you care to chip in to save the National Broadband Network, the Australian Broadcasting Corporation, the Australia Council for the Arts, the Australian Research Council, Medicare, or Centrelink? ((Thanks to Rebecca Giggs for articulating this point on Twitter.))
+At what point will you stop opening your wallet for organisations that should have been funded through taxation revenues?
 Obviously the Climate Council will continue to be crowdfunded; they have made the decision to operate on that basis, and who am I to say that they were wrong to do so?
 But before we all leap in to give our money to the next defunded government agency—and there will be more—perhaps we should consider some alternatives to crowdfunding that won’t prop up the logic of the market.

 What form could these alternatives take?
 Obviously each one would need to be tailored to the political situation at hand—mailing each Coalition MP a small nugget of coal might work as a protest against cuts to climate change bodies, but it won’t work if the ABC has been targeted.
 It would do us well to remember that there is an entire toolbox of effective political interventions that we can draw upon to make our voices heard, from old-school general strikes and protests right through to sexier forms of online activism through social media.
 It might require a dose of imagination and some modification to make them suit the current political climate, but they do have the advantage of casting us in the role of active political subjects as opposed to passive consumers of services.
 We won’t need to open our wallets, but we will need to think beyond the limits of crowdfunding if the things we love are to survive the Abbott years.